• Home

 3.

-Theorists - are usually professional academics, often the authors of books on how movies can be studied on amore philosophical level.
+Theorists - are usually professional academics, often the authors of books on how movies can be studied on a more philosophical level.

 Author